 Eloniah is a software solutions company that has been in existence for over 5 years.

-The source code is copy righted and is solely for Eloniah to modify.
+The source code is copyrightedand is solely for Eloniah to modify.
 If the company requests for modifications to the applications, they will have to request Eloniah to make the changes, instead of finding another company.

 The budget plan is legitimate.